AndrewGibbs/PathFinder/README.md

  returns weights and nodes for efficient evaluation of oscillatory integral of f(z)exp(i*k*g(z))dz from a to b, for analytic f & g.

- phaseIn is either the coefficients of a polynomial g
+ G is the coefficients of a polynomial g in vector form

  a and b are either finite enpoints, or (in the case where the integral is an infinite contour) angles of valleys in the complex plane.
 The entries of (optional) two-dimensional